How To Study Sociology

 Conflict theory suggests that both individuals and groups get into conflicts.
 These conflicts occur over the limited resources available to people.
 As people get into conflicts, they change the society around them, including the large institutions that exist within those societies.

 There are many assumptions that underlie conflict theory.
 Sociologists assume that humans interact and inevitably come to compete over limited resources, which creates resulting changes in society.
 Those who win the majority of the resources then take steps to limit those resources to themselves.
-This creates inequalities in society that person for generations.
+This creates inequalities in society for generations.
 How much inequality exists differs from one society to another, though.
 Finally, when those inequalities create a certain level of dissatisfaction, people revolt and try to overthrow the existing power structure.

 Social inequalities and attempts to overthrow them can be seen throughout history.
 Legal racial discrimination led to the Civil Rights movement while money inequality led to the formation of unions that fought for higher pay in the 21st century.
-Another example is how women vote for and won the right to vote, acquiring the power to influence politics in a way that they had never been able to do before.
+Another example is how women vote for and win the right to vote, acquiring the power to influence politics in a way that they had never been able to do before.

 Feminism views society from the perspective that men occupied a privileged position and that women of all backgrounds have traditionally been disadvantaged compared to men.
 Although feminism can fall under conflict theory, its importance over the last few decades makes it important to know.
 Feminist perspectives have contributed to some of the largest changes in society over the past century.